 The court of first instance’s decision has not yet entered into force and may be appealed.

 This case is being handled by the head of the Corporate Crime Investigations and Compliance practice group at the Sorainen Latvian office, counsel Dr. iur.
-Violeta Zeppa-Priedīte; senior associate Agneta Rumpa; and assistant to associate Krista Niklase.
+Violeta Zeppa-Priedīte; senior associate Agneta Rumpa and associate Krista Niklase.